Todd Gilbert: Personal life

 Gilbert is married to Jennifer Wishon Gilbert.
 He is a member of the First Baptist Church of Woodstock.
 Outside of his political functions in Richmond, Gilbert also has a private law practice.

 Jay Jones texts

 In October 2025, conservative news outlets New York Post and National Review revealed that Jay Jones, Virginia’s Democratic nominee for attorney general in 2025, sent a series of text messages to former colleague Carrie Coyner in 2022, where he created a theoretical scenario about killing Gilbert.
-Jones confirmed he sent those text messages.
+Jones confirmed he sent those text messages and apologized to Gilbert and his family.

 Awards and honors

 Some of Gilbert's awards and honors: